momemarian/SPAM/README.md

 SPAM
 ====

 The codes realted to my Master's thessis.
+This is changed